Nastyflav/app_purbeurre_V0.1/README.md

 	- you can ask him to find a location and its historical background \
 	- a map will be displayed each time you request a location

-GrandPy Bot is hosted by [Heroku](https://www.heroku.com/), and for now is only available in french language.
+Pur Beurre is hosted by [Heroku](https://www.heroku.com/), and for now is only available in french language.

 # For developpers, how to install and work on the app :
 --------------